EZE-NRI ROYAL DRUMMERS VOL. 1

 One of the most important labels in the history of African music is Tabansi Records, which was founded in Onitsha, a trading centre in the Igbo southeast of Nigeria, in 1952.
 Chief (Dr) G.A.D.
 Tabansi had watched as Decca, and then Philips, closed the doors on their Nigerian operations.
 His new label became the most important and influential Nigerian record label, and consistently released music that was groundbreaking and of cultural significance.

-One of the most culturally significant albums Tabansi released was a live recording of the investiture ceremony of an Eze-Nri king.
-Given the cultural importance of the album, original copies of Eze-Nri Royal Drummers Vol. 1 are incredibly rare and valuable.
+Without doubt, one of the most culturally significant albums Tabansi even released was a live recording of the investiture ceremony of an Eze-Nri king.
+Given the cultural importance of the album original copies of Eze-Nri Royal Drummers Vol. 1 are incredibly rare and valuable.
 This puts copies beyond the budget of the majority of record buyers.
 Thankfully, BBE Africa has recently reissued Eze-Nri Royal Drummers Vol. 1 as part of their Tabansi Gold Series.
 It’s another welcome reissue and a reminder of the music Tabansi Records released during their heyday.

 Having founded his new label in 1952, Chief (Dr) G.A.D.
 Tabansi began recording artists and then pressed the records at The United African Company’s pressing plant.
 After that, record vans promoted the latest releases in Nigerian villages.
 This was just the start for Tabansi Records.

 In the sixties, The United African Company decided to concentrate on importing American and European music.
 With very little competition, Tabansi Records was able to concentrate on local music, which The United African Company had turned its back on.
 This was a big mistake.